Skip to content

 How long does demand generation take to show results?

-Initial metrics improve within 60-90 days, but full pipeline impact requires 4-6 months as prospects progress through demand states.
+Initial metrics improve within 60-90 days.
+Full pipeline impact takes longer, typically 4-6 months as prospects progress through demand states.
 The Starr Conspiracy typically sees lead quality improvements in month two, conversion rate increases in month three, and pipeline growth acceleration in months four through six.
-This timeline reflects the education-first approach that creates higher-intent opportunities.
+That timeline is not a flaw in the model.
+It reflects the education-first approach that produces higher-intent opportunities rather than inflated lead counts.

 What budget is needed for B2B SaaS demand generation?